yongbin999/inspire2/docs/profile.md

 Khanh Nguyen
 --------------------
-Currently, I am a senior who has a lot of experiences with competitive programming.
+I am a senior CS student at UMASS, who has a lot of experiences with competitive programming.
 Recently, I have decided to shift my career from studying theoretical algorithms to building real-world applications.
-I am highly motivated by the idea of using redundantly available data in the internet to build models that are capable of discovering hidden social phenomenon and predicting their future behaviors.
+I am highly motivated by the idea of using redundantly available data in the Internet to build models that are capable of discovering hidden social phenomenon and predicting their future behaviors.
 Joining inSPIRE team, I wish to apply this idea to tackle numerous problems in academic environment.

-Fun fact: I love to sing, but is very sad since I’m not great at it, therefore I came to college instead!
+Fun fact: I love to sing but I am too shy to sing aloud in public.

 CS courses taken: 121, 187, 197u, 220, 230, 240, 250, 383, 670, 688, 689

-Non-CS courses: The courses that had most impact on me is WRITING 121, which taught me to write more effectively after I came to the US.
-My second course MATH 455 (abstract algebra), I enjoyed learning the concepts that explain and link together the different areas of math such as geometry, number theory and combinatorics.
+Non-CS courses: One of the courses that had most impact on me was WRITING 121, which taught me to write more effectively in English.
+Another course was MATH 455 (abstract algebra), in which I enjoyed learning the concepts that explained and linked together the different areas of math such as geometry, number theory and combinatorics.

 Josh Bearor
 -----------------